cmayemcbride/2020TypeIIPKSEvolution/README.md

 ### Folder Descriptions: ###
   **Query Sequences:** Assortment of relevant query sequence text files.
   **Blast Script Development:** Drafts of scripts used in BLAST attempts.
 Only some of these scripts are fully functional!
-  **Preliminary Raw Data:** Data collected during course of testing BLAST scripts.
+  **Preliminary Raw Data:** Data collected during course of testing preliminary BLAST scripts.
+Only used for reference, not for use in further data analysis.